- Early-onset Alzheimer’s disease is Alzheimer’s disease diagnosed before the age of 65.

-- Early-onset Alzheimer’s is more often genetically related and those with the disease tend to exhibit a more rapid onset of symptoms than those with late-onset Alzheimer’s disease
+- Early-onset Alzheimer’s is more often genetically related and includes a more rapid onset of symptoms than late-onset Alzheimer’s disease.

-- Compared to late-onset individuals, those diagnosed with early-onset Alzheimer’s are more likely to experience depression or other behavioral symptoms such as anxiety before they experience memory issues
+- Compared to late-onset individuals, those diagnosed with early-onset Alzheimer’s are more likely to experience depression or other behavioral symptoms such as anxiety before memory issues.